IronCoreLabs/workflows/README.md

 IronCore ...
 Settings ...
 Secrets and variables ...
 Actions".
 Edit the "WORKFLOW_PAT" secret, click "enter a new value", and paste the PAT value.

-Repeat this process for the "Dependbot" secrets, updating "WORKFLOW_PAT".
+Repeat this process for the "Dependabot" secrets, updating "WORKFLOW_PAT".

 ## Docker Hub